What is & What Are The Benefits of Digital Transformation?

 As organizations continue to grow, the technology and processes that they’ve relied on for your years can start to fail them.

-From a technical standpoint, it can be harder to backup, maintain, and protect data within older systems.
-This can make them more prone to failing or an easier target for cyber criminals.
+From a technical standpoint, it can be harder to back up, maintain, and protect data within older systems.
+This can make them more prone to failure or an easier target for cyber criminals.

 From the McKinsey report, Digital risk: Transforming risk management for the 2020s, they claim: “improving the efficiency and effectiveness of current risk- management approaches, digital risk initiatives can reduce operating costs for risk activities by 20 to 30 percent.”

 When hiring, if your existing business processes and operations are based around legacy technology, it can be difficult to find professionals with the right skillsets to maintain them.
 By upgrading to modern digital tools, you’ll have a larger pool of applicants with the right experience to be able to support them properly.

 451 Research recently released a report, Managing Risk through Digital Transformation, which states “Nearly half of respondents (49%) said that securing customer data is one of their main digital transformation objectives.”